ibm-cloud-docs/openwhisk/templates.md

 ### Invoking the **Get HTTP Resource** action
 {: #get-http-resource-template-invoke}

-Test out the **Get HTTP Resource** action using one of the following methods:
+Test out the **Get HTTP Resource** action by using one of the following methods:
 {: shortdesc}

    * From the {{site.data.keyword.openwhisk_short}} [Actions](https://cloud.ibm.com/functions/actions){: external} page, select the action and then click **Invoke**.